RoyMagnussen/Yummy-Recipe-Blog/README.md

 #### 6. Home Page

 The `home` page allows users to view all of the recipes on the site.
 It currently only shows the recipes in order from oldest to newest.
 (Please view the features left to implement section).

+#### 7. Profile Page

+The `profile` page allows the user to view their information such as their name, username and profile picture by getting the user to navigate to the `profile` page by selecting the dropdown menu for the user ans clicking of the my profile link in the dropdown.

+#### 8. Profile Update Page

+The `profile update` page allows the user to update their information such as their profile picture, name, username, email and password by hetting the user to click on the edit profile button in the `profile` page.

 ### Features Left to Implement